justinhunt/moodle-atto_generico/README.txt

 Generico for Moodle Atto

 This is a companion for the Moodle Generico filter.
 It will display a button and a form for each Generico filter template you have declared.
 It will not work without the Generico Filter.
 You *must* install that first or at the same time.
+The current version depends on a version of the Generico filter that only runs on Moodle 2.9 ad greater.
+If your version of Moodle is older than that, please visit https://moodle.org/plugins/filter_generico to get a version compatible with your version of Moodle.

 1. Download
 ============